srikanthkaranki/OpenHands/docs/multi-user-support.md

 # Multi-User Support in OpenHands

-This document describes the multi-user support feature in OpenHands, which allows multiple users to use the same OpenHands instance with their own isolated data.
+This document describes the multi-user support feature in OpenHands, which allows multiple users to use the same OpenHands instance with their own isolated data and configurations.

 ## Overview